24-bit or 32-bit float?

 During mixing, keeping the overall level within a sensible range, for example around -14 to -16 integrated LUFS on a dense production, will often preserve healthier headroom and make the next stage easier to approach.

 That said, this should not be taken as an invitation to make a mix timid, thin or lacking in substance.
-A track can absolutely remain dense, controlled and already full of character in that range, provided that density comes from real work on balance, compression, texture and hierarchy between elements, rather than simply from pushing the mix bus output too high.
+A Mix can absolutely remain dense, controlled and already full of character in that range, provided that density comes from real work on balance, compression, texture and hierarchy between elements, rather than simply from pushing the mix bus output too high.

 Julien Courtois